codership/documentation/galeracluster/source/documentation/scriptable-sst.rst

    ``--defaults-file`` The script is given the path to the ``my.cnf`` configuration file.

-   ``--total N`` This progress reporting parameter indicates the new SST stage and reports the estimated total work.

-   ``--complete N`` This progress reporting parameter reports the work completed so far.

-   Progress reporting is also enabled for the ``clone`` SST method.

 The values the node passes to these parameters varies depending on whether the node calls the script to send or receive a state snapshot transfer.
 For more information, see :ref:`Calling Conventions <calling-conventions>` below.